ricardoquesada/esp-idf-arduino-bluepad32-template/README.md

 1. Install [ESP-IDF v4.4][esp-idf-windows-installer].
 For further info, read: [ESP-IDF Getting Started for Windows][esp-idf-windows-setup]

+   * Either the Online or Offline version shoud work
+   * When asked which components to install, don't change anything.
+Default options are Ok.
+   * When asked whether ESP can modify the system, answer "Yes"

 2. Launch the "ESP-IDF v4.4 CMD" (type that in the Windows search box)

 3. From the ESP-IDF cmd, clone the template